grype/Ethel/doc/design.md

     ^ self execute: [ :http | http queryAt: #query put: aString ].
 ```

-When the client executes an endpoint, it first creates an instance of `ZnClient` and configures it with the base URL of the client.
-However, before calling the endpoint's `#configureOn`, the client first calls its `#prepareForExecutingOn:` method.
-There, the endpoint will update the request URL by appending its `#endpointPath`.
-If the **executing method** contains the `<path:>` pragma, then its value will be resolved against the class-side  `#endpointPath` value, and the resulting path will be used instead.
-After that, the endpoint's `#configureOn:` method is called.
+During execution, the value of the `<path>` pragma, if present, will be resolved against the class-side `#endpointPath`.
+Without the `<path>` pragma - the instance-side `#endpointPath` is used, which, by default, returns the class-side value.
+This path resolution happens between the client's and the endpoint's `#configureOn:` calls.

+It should be clear that the newly added method will result in a GET request to */things/search*, resolved by appending relative path from `<path>` to `AcmeThingsEndpoint class>>#endpointPath`.
+Had we defined an absolute path, e.g. `<path: '/search'>`, the resulting URL would have been */search*.

-When declaring paths, you can use format strings.
+Paths can also use format strings.
 For example:

 ```smalltalk
 AcmeThingsEndpoint>>at: aThingId